Why this matters

 - Philippine citizenship

-- residency in the municipality (as required by law)
+- residency for the period required by law

 - ability to read and write Filipino or a local language/dialect